-A guard dog is defined under the Guard Dogs Act 1975 as being “a dog who is being used to protect premises; or property kept on the premises; or a person guarding the premises or such property”.
+A guard dog is defined bysection 7 of the 1975 Act as being “a dog who is being used to protect premises; or property kept on the premises; or a person guarding the premises or such property”.
 However, it is important to note that only sections 1 and 5 of the Act are in force – but this definition is a useful starting point.

 Control of guard dogs

-The Act prohibits a person from using or permitting the use of a guard dog at any premises unless a notice containing a warning that a guard dog is present is clearly exhibited at each entrance to the premises.
+The Act prohibits a person from using or permitting the use of a guard dog at any premises unless a notice containing a warning that a guard dog is present is clearly exhibited at each entrance.